Message from the Co-Chairs of Governors

 - Ensuring the Headteacher is held accountable for the performance of the school

 - Ensuring the financial resources of the school are used in a sound, proper and effective way.

-Through a programme of school visits and Full Governing Body (FGB) and working group meetings, we monitor progress against the school improvement plan (SIP) and Action Plan.
-The key SIP priorities for 2022/23 are:
+- Through a programme of school visits and Full Governing Body (FGB) and working group meetings, we monitor progress against the school development plan (SDP) and Action Plan.
+The key SDP priorities for 2023/24 are:

 We ensure we know the strengths and weaknesses of the school and are able to provide a balance of challenge and support to the Headteacher and senior staff in areas including:

 - The transition from pre-school and the progress of children in Early Years Foundation Stage

 - Financial management and spending, in particular the effectiveness of Pupil Premium Funding in ‘closing the gap’ in progress and attainment of vulnerable groups

 - Effective safeguarding, including the implementation of the school’s Prevent policy

 - Effective promotion of the children’s spiritual, moral, social and cultural development (including the promotion of British Values), as well as their physical well being

 - Full Governing Body (FGB) meetings